apache/mesos/docs/upgrades.md

 * ACLs.shutdown_frameworks has been deprecated in favor of the new ACLs.teardown_frameworks.
 This affects the `--acls` master flag for the local authorizer.

+* Reserved resources are now accounted for in the DRF role sorter.
+Previously unaccounted reservations will influence the weighted DRF sorter.
+If role weights were explicitly set, they may need to be adjusted in order to account for the reserved resources in the cluster.

 ## Upgrading from 0.25.x to 0.26.x ##

 **NOTE** The names of some TaskStatus::Reason enums have been changed.
 But the tag numbers remain unchanged, so it is backwards compatible.
 Frameworks using the new version might need to do some compile time adjustments: